Car Insurance When Moving States: Timeline, Requirements & What Changes

 See if you qualify for a lower rate in less than 2 minutes

 Relocating to a new state comes with a long to-do list, and updating your car insurance needs to be near the top.
 Most states require you to have a compliant policy within 30 to 90 days of your move — and driving without one can result in fines, registration issues, and even denied claims.
-This guide walks you through exactly what changes when you cross state lines, what your new state might require, and how to make the switch smoothly without overpaying.
+Several states including California, Virginia, North Carolina, Massachusetts, Hawaii, and New Jersey have raised their minimum coverage requirements as recently as 2025–2026, making it more important than ever to review your policy before you move.
+This guide walks you through exactly what changes when you cross state lines, what your new state requires, and how to make the switch smoothly without overpaying.

 Key Pinch Points